GT-legend/GT-legend.github.io/projects/lab_setup_instructions/pfsense_setup.md

 <!-- add picture -->
 ![Branching](https://gt-legend.github.io/assets/img/pfsense_install/ARP.PNG)

-### 6. Setup the client machine.
+### 6. Setup the client machine

-I have a Windows 11 test machine configured in VMware workstation using steps [here](/projects/lab_setup_instructions/Win11_setup.html); I will be using it as a client machine to test the end user connectivity on the PfSense LAN side.
+I have a Windows 10 test machine configured in VMware workstation using steps [here](/projects/lab_setup_instructions/Win10_setup.html); I will be using it as a client machine to test the end user connectivity on the PfSense LAN side.

 Remember we have configured PfSense LAN side interface as Host-only network, go to the client operating system in VMware workstation and right-click on it and click on settings, add client VM to be part of Host-only network.